mscherer/openshift-discourse/README.md

 [Install OpenShift CRC](https://developers.redhat.com/products/codeready-containers/overview).

+Once installed after running `$ crc setup`,

+give your local CRC instance 16GB of RAM: `$ crc config set memory 16000`.

+Now you should restart your cluster if it is running or just start your CRC cluster: `$ crc stop` and `$ crc start`.

-Once installed, run the `$ oc new-app` command from above and follow the same steps.
+Once started, run the `$ oc new-app` command from above and follow the same steps.